junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 He leans forward to wipe the tear away from the corner of Castiel's eye with his thumb.
 His movement is so gentle as if he's afraid to break the angel if he presses any harder.
 Sam watches him.

 The third metal pick goes to the right temple.
-Dean stands up to use the whole forearm of his left arm to hold Castiel's head, and uses the right hand to press the drill in.
+Dean leans in to use the whole forearm of his left arm to hold Castiel's head, and uses the right hand to press the drill in.
 More tears gush out from angel's closed eyes, the mouth opens once but no sound comes out, as if the pain is so tremendous that his body forgets how to scream, forgets how to use the voice to ease the pain, because there is no way of easing it.

 Dean's own tears are also uncontrollably coming out just by watching Castiel in pain.
 He throws his arms around Cass's thin back, holding him like that for a beat, hoping again this can make the pain go away a little bit.
 But when he pulls away from the hug, Dean realizes he's the one that needs it.